 This peak is not in the book.
 Published August 2019

-The second access route is via FS-411 and 411A which lead to the Gold Fork Lookout site.
-The road is accessed from the Warm Lake Highway [(C)(1) on page 138].
-From ID-55 follow the Warm Lake Highway east for roughly 11.0 miles to the signed junction for the Gold Fork L.O.
+The second access route is via FS-411 and FS-411A which lead to the Gold Fork Lookout Site.
+The road is accessed from Warm Lake Highway [(C)(1) on Page 138].
+From ID-55 follow Warm Lake Highway east for roughly 11.0 miles to the signed junction for the Gold Fork Lookout.
 Turn left onto FS-411 and follow its twisted path north.
-The farther you go the more the road deteriorates.
+The farther you go, the more the road deteriorates.
 The road turns hard left just off the highway and then right.
-There are no trespassing signs but they do not apply to the road.
-Once starting up hill there are no confusing junctions.
-A 4WD is a necessity.
+There are “No Trespassing” signs but they do not apply to the road.
+Once you start heading uphill, there are no confusing junctions.
+A 4WD vehicle is a necessity.
 Expect brush to scrape your sides and be prepared for downed trees.
-Despite these issues it appears the road see moderate use.
-At roughly 8.0 miles you will reach the turn for the trailhead for FST-4150.
+Despite these issues, it appears that the road see moderate use.
+At roughly 8.0 miles, you reach the turn for the trailhead for FST-4150.
 See the map.

-Western Slopes, Class 2 with Class 4 Summit Boulder
+West Slopes, Class 2 with Class 4 Summit Boulder

 The high point is a large granite boulder.
 This boulder is not easily ascended and I suspect no one will ever stand on top of it.
 The boulder has a large crack.
 The crack is not easy to ascend but is amenable to jamming in your boots and arms to get high enough to a point where you can either get you hand on top or mantle up on top.
-The crack is not easy and getting down even harder.
+The crack is not easy and getting down is even harder.

 Mountain Range: Western Salmon River Mountains

 Year Climbed: 2019